clj-commons/aleph/CONTRIBUTING.md

-# How to contribute to aleph
+# How to contribute to Aleph

 This document is a work in progress!